 The functions of the Board are to set county-wide public health policy, enact and enforce local public health regulations, and carry out other duties of local boards of health specified in state law.
 These duties, which are enumerated in RCW 70.05.060, include enforcing state public health statutes, preventing and controlling the spread of infectious disease, abating nuisances and establishing fee schedules for licenses, permits and other services.

-The regular meeting time of the Board of Health is the third Thursday of each month from 1:30 pm to 4:30 pm.
+The regular meeting time of the Board of Health is the third Thursday of each month from 1:00 pm.
 The meeting location is at the Metropolitan King County Council Chambers unless otherwise specified.